 Explain to the children that they will be going on a cone hunt, and, similar to an Easter egg hunt, the cones will be scattered around the schoolyard in plain view.
 They are to collect any they see that are not attached to trees and bring them back to a central gathering spot.
 Here, the children will sort the collected cones into separate piles based on their appearance, noting their similarities and differences.
 When all the cones are collected and sorted, observe each group of cones, share sorting criteria, and confirm that they all match.
 Divide the class into five small groups and give each team one or more labeled cones from the Cone Kit to match with and identify the cones in their class cone collections.
 What features helped them identify the cones?

-Materials: an assortment of cones (five different types, about 100 in all); container or plastic bag for each child; Cone Kit.
+Materials: an assortment of cones (five different types, about 100 in all); paper or plastic bag for each child; Cone Set.

 TAKE A BOUGH